Dilip-Kashyp/Dilip-kashyp/README.md

 </p>

 ### Who i am?
-I'm Dilip Kumar - Full Stack Engineer.
-I build scalable web applications, backend systems, and AI-powered tools.
-I enjoy solving real-world problems by combining software engineering, system design, and automation.
-Most of my work focuses on creating reliable products that move from idea → prototype → production.
+I’m Dilip Kumar, a Full Stack Engineer focused on building scalable web applications, backend systems, and AI-powered tools.
+I enjoy solving real-world problems by combining software engineering, system design, and automation, with a strong focus on creating reliable products that move from concept to production.

-### What I usually work on

-- APIs, services, databases, system design

-- Building intelligent features and automation tools

-- Turning ideas into working products

-- Debugging issues and improving systems

-- Identifying real customer problems and solving them with technology

-- Exploring scalable software architecture and design patterns
+I primarily work on APIs, backend services, databases, and system design, with a strong focus on building scalable and maintainable architectures.
+I build intelligent features and automation tools, turn ideas into functional products, debug and improve systems, and identify real customer problems to solve them with technology.
+My core stack includes modern web technologies, backend frameworks, databases, and cloud-based systems.

 ### Currently

-I'm working as a **Full Stack Engineer at Stryv.ai**, where I build customer-facing features and scalable product systems used by thousands of users.
-I collaborate with cross-functional teams to develop high-performance applications, integrate APIs, and improve product reliability.
+I’m working as a Full Stack Engineer at Stryv.ai, where I develop customer-facing features and scalable product systems used by thousands of users.
+I collaborate with cross-functional teams to build high-performance applications, integrate APIs, and improve system reliability and performance.

 ### Previously

-I worked at **NexGen Elit** and as a **Freelance Full Stack Developer**, where I built several production platforms including:
+I worked at NexGen Elit and as a Freelance Full Stack Developer, where I built production-level platforms including job portals, e-commerce systems, and virtual learning platforms with real-time features.
+These projects involved secure payment integrations, scalable architectures, and real-time user experiences.

-- Job portals with recruiter and candidate workflows
-- E-commerce platforms with order management and payments
-- Virtual learning platforms with real-time sessions and integrations

-These projects included **secure payment integrations, scalable architecture, and real-time user experiences**.

 ## Tech Stack